PrincetonUniversity/Athena-Cversion/AthenaDocsUGppm.md

 ppm images much larger than other formats.

-It is easy to post-process the image files created by Athena into other formats, including mpeg (or other format) animations, using image conversion software such as [http://www.imagemagick.org ImageMagick].
+It is easy to post-process the image files created by Athena into other formats, including mpeg (or other format) animations, using image conversion software such as [ImageMagick](http://www.imagemagick.org).

 Both ppm and pgm image files contain a snapshot of the data at a particular time.
 New files are created whenever the integration time exceeds an integer multiple of <output>/dt.
 At the end of execution, the lesser of tlim/dt or <time>/nlim sequentially numbered files will be created.